Hiring a Car in Finland: A Comprehensive Guide

 Do I need an International Driving Permit to rent a car in Finland?

-Many visitors can rent with a standard full driving license from their home country.
-An International Driving Permit (IDP) is recommended if your license is not in the Roman alphabet or if your rental company specifically asks for one.
-Always bring your original license as well.
+Many visitors can rent with a standard full driving licence from their home country.
+An International Driving Permit (IDP) is recommended if your licence is not in the Roman alphabet or if your rental company specifically asks for one.
+Always bring your original licence as well.

 Which side of the road do drivers use in Finland?